^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Who is a phthisiatrist?
+Who is a phthisiatrician?

-When should I contact a TB specialist?
+When should you see a TB specialist?

-• rapid fatigue, increasing by evening;
+• rapid fatigue, increasing towards evening;

 • poor appetite;